-The Addition project illustrates our fully voluntary commitment to diversity and inclusion, not mandated by any jurisdiction: In 2018, the WSCC Board of Directors set a goal of $80 million in participation by WMBE firms, but the actual commitment grew to over $128 million by December 2020.
-Read more here.
+The Addition (Summit) project illustrates our fully voluntary commitment to diversity and inclusion, not mandated by any jurisdiction: In 2018, the SCC Board of Directors set a goal of $80 million in participation by WMBE firms, but the actual commitment grew to nearly $150 million by October 2022.

 To build the Summit building, the Center requested the City of Seattle vacate three alleys and underground portions of Olive Way and Terry Avenue.
 In exchange, the Center paid full market value of that land as well as providing a package of investments for the community.

 The value of these investments totaled more than $93 million and included substantial funding for affordable housing, parks and open spaces, improvements to Pike and Pine between downtown and Capitol Hill, bicycle infrastructure, a lid I-5 study, and more.

 Nearly $40 million of SCC’s community investments has been provided to address the affordable housing crisis.
 This includes $4.3 million toward affordable housing through the City’s Incentive Zoning program, $5 million to King County for affordable housing and $330,000 to Plymouth Housing Group for additional development rights.
 The remaining $30 million went to the Seattle Office of Housing’s pooled resources, which have funded nearly 3,000 affordable-housing units.